steveage/phase-3-code-challenge-additional/README.md

-# Object Relations Code Challenge
+# Object Relations Code Challenge - DriveIn

+For this challenge, we will be working with a drive-in movie domain.

+We have three models: `DriveIn`, `MovieScreen`, and `Car`.

+For this challenge, a `DriveIn` has many `MovieScreen`s, a `MovieScreen` has many `Car`s, and a `Car` belongs to a `MovieScreen`.

+A `DriveIn` has many `Car`s through it's `MovieScreen`s.
+A `Car` is only at one `DriveIn`.

+Note: it can be helpful to draw your domain on paper or on a whiteboard before you start coding.
+Remember to identify a single source of truth for your data.

 ## Topics

-+ Classes vs Instances
+- Classes and Instances
+- Class and Instance Methods
-+ Variable Scope ( Class, Instance, Local )
+- Variable Scope
-+ Object Relationships
+- Object Relationships
-+ Arrays and Array Methods
+- Arrays and Array Methods
-+ Class Methods

-## Your Task

-For this challenge, you have been given the job of creating a command line interface for your local drive-in movie theater, Happy's Sunset Drive-In!
-You have been asked to create a tracking tool that allows employees to know how many cars are at each movie screen.
-The drive-in has many screens, and each screen can have many cars.
-For the safety of all viewers, there is a limit to the number of cars that can be at a movie screen.

-## Notes
+## Instructions

-Your goal is to build out all of the methods listed in the deliverables and connect the required classes to a command line interface.
+Build out all of the methods listed in the deliverables.
+The methods build on each other, so you should write the methods in order.

+**Remember!** This code challenge does not have tests.
+You cannot run `rspec` and you cannot run `learn`.
+You'll need to create your own sample instances so that you can try out your code on your own.
+Make sure your associations and methods work in the console before submitting.

 We've provided you with a console that you can use to test your code.
 To enter a console session, run `ruby tools/console.rb` from the command line.
 You'll be able to test out the methods that you write here.
-Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it in every single console session.

- **Remember!** This is a code challenge without tests.
-You cannot run `rspec` you cannot run `learn`.
-You'll need to create your own sample instances for testing purposes.
-Make sure your associations and methods work in the console before submitting.

----
+Add code to the `tools/console.rb` file to define variables and create sample instances of your objects.

+Writing error-free code is more important than completing all of the deliverables listed - prioritize writing methods that work over writing more methods that don't work.
+You should test your code in the console as you write.

+Do your best to follow Ruby best practices.
+For example, use higher-level array methods such as `map`, `select`, and `find` when appropriate in place of `each`.
+When you encounter duplicated logic, you can extract it into a shared helper method.

 ## Deliverables

-Implement all of the methods described below:
+Write the following methods in the classes in the files provided.
+Feel free to build out any helper methods if needed.

 ## Basic Methods and Attributes